Shaw Communications

 Acquisition in 2020

 Cable Cable is a family-owned telecommunications company based in Fenelon Falls, Ontario, established in 1983.
-It provides a range of services including internet, television, and home phone services.
-The company specializes in fiber and cable internet solutions, as well as television channel offerings.
-In addition to standard telecommunications services, Cable Cable is committed to community engagement through initiatives such as a media sponsorship program, free Wi-Fi locations, and dedicated community channels.
+It provides a range of services, including internet, television, and home phone offerings.
+The company specializes in fiber and cable internet solutions, alongside a variety of television channels.
+Cable Cable also actively engages with the community through initiatives such as media sponsorship programs, free Wi-Fi locations, and dedicated community channels, reflecting its commitment to local service and connectivity.

 Mountain Cablevision